jmervine/AddonProfiles-GUI/README.md

 2. Extract the ZIP file
 3. Run `addonprofiles-manager.exe`

+**Note for Windows users:** Windows Defender may flag the executable as a potential threat (false positive).
+This is common with unsigned Go applications.
+To run the application:
+- Click "More info" → "Run anyway" when Windows SmartScreen appears
+- Or add an exception in Windows Defender: Settings → Virus & threat protection → Manage settings → Add or remove exclusions

 #### macOS
 1. Download: `addonprofiles-manager-macos-universal.tar.gz` (works on both Intel and Apple Silicon)
 2. Extract the archive: `tar xzf addonprofiles-manager-macos-universal.tar.gz`